thindil/nimalyzer/doc/configuration.rst

 Search rules
 ------------
 Search rules are similar to the check rules.
-The main difference is that they usually returns information about the line in source code which meet the rule requirements.
+The main difference is that they usually return information about the line in source code which meet the rule requirements.
 Another difference is, that they return the program's error if nothing is found.
 The syntax is search ?not? [nameOfTheRule] [parameters].
 All requirements for setting a search rule are the same as for check rules,